My dog has cystine bladder stones. What are they?

 How did my dog develop cystine bladder stones?

-Q: How common are cystine bladder stones?
+How common are cystine bladder stones?

-Large stones may act almost like a valve or stopcock, causing an intermittent or partial obstruction at the neck of the bladder, the point where the bladder attaches to the urethra.
+Large stones may act almost like a ball valve, causing an intermittent or partial obstruction at the neck of the bladder, where the bladder attaches to the urethra.
 Small stones may flow with the urine into the urethra where they can become lodged and cause an obstruction.
 If an obstruction occurs, the bladder cannot be emptied fully; if the obstruction is complete, the dog will be unable to urinate at all.
 If the obstruction is not relieved, the bladder may rupture.A complete obstruction is potentially life threatening and requires immediate emergency treatment.

 How are cystine bladder stones diagnosed?

-If your veterinarian suspects that your dog has cystine bladder stones, based on breed, clinical signs, and results of a urinalysis, one or both of these specialized imaging techniques may be recommended.
+Unfortunately, many cystine stones are radiolucent, meaning they are not visible on X-rays (radiographs).
+Your veterinarian may need to perform other imaging, such as a bladder ultrasound or a contrast radiographic study, a specialized technique that uses dye to outline the stones in the bladder.
+If your veterinarian suspects that your dog has cystine bladder stones based on breed, clinical signs, and results of a urinalysis, one or both of these specialized imaging techniques may be recommended.

-"The only way to be certain that a particular bladder stone is a cystine bladder stone is to have it analyzed at a veterinary diagnostic laboratory"
+"The only way to be certain that a particular bladder stone is a cystine bladder stone is to have it analyzed at a veterinary diagnostic laboratory."

-Q: How are cystine bladder stones treated?
+How are cystine bladder stones treated?

-Q: How can I prevent my dog from developing cystine bladder stones in the future?
+How can I prevent my dog from developing cystine bladder stones in the future?

 Bladder X-rays and urinalysis will typically be performed one month after treatment and then every three to six months for life.
-Dogs displaying any clinical signs such as frequent urinations, urinating in unusual places, painful urination or the presence of blood in the urine should be evaluated immediately.
+Dogs displaying any clinical signs such as frequent urination, urinating in unusual places, painful urination, or the presence of blood in the urine should be evaluated immediately.